-Since inception, we have incurred an operating loss and we anticipate that we will continue to incur operating losses for at least the next several years.
+Since inception, we have incurred operating losses and we anticipate that we will continue to incur operating losses for at least the next several years.
 To date, we have not generated any revenues.
-We expect that our research and development and general and administrative expenses will continue to increase, and we will incur significant sales and marketing expense associated with the launch of our consumer brand and our cornerstone product.
+We expect that our research and development and selling, general and administrative expenses will continue to increase including significant selling and marketing expense associated with the launch and commercialization of our consumer brand and our cornerstone product.
 As a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
-As of December 31, 2014, we had \$33.9 million in unrestricted cash.
-Our funds are held in bank deposit accounts.